 Benefits of DevOps

-- Speed: DevOps practices allow you to move at the pace you required to innovate fast, more adaptive to changing market dynamics, and become more efficient at driving business results.
+DevOps practices allow you to move at the pace you require to innovate fast, be more adaptive to changing market dynamics, and become more efficient at driving business results.

-- Security: You can adopt a DevOps model without negotiating on any security concern by using automated, integrated security testing tools.
+You can adopt a DevOps model without negotiating on any security concern by using automated, integrated security testing DevOps automation tools.

 DevOps Security and DevSecOps